starkfell/100DaysOfIaC/articles/day.43.build.agents.md

 ## Conclusion

 As your DevOps practice grows, you will begin to care more about performance, parallelism, and managing costs.
-We hope this gets you started exploring your build options hands-on.
+We hope this gets you started exploring your build agent configuration and hosting options hands-on.